QuaackQuaack/Authentication-with-django/README_custom.md

 At the top, we imported path which act as power-house of our urlpatterns and after that, we imported view which is yet to be written.
 Here we are approaching ***URL-->Views*** approach and also, we are using class views so ***as_view()*** is used.

 ---
-From now, We will have abit different code then previous one.

 ### Models
 In django, Models plays vital role in database.We need to be abit cautious.
 Here for we are adding custom field ie. ***age***